zaneb/distribution-containers-storage/README.md

 ```

 There are as yet no configuration options for setting the container store.
-Currently he registry must run as root in order to avoid permissions errors
+Currently the registry must run as root in order to avoid permissions errors
 with the container store, so in practice this always uses the system's
 configured root container store (the one you see with `sudo podman image
 list`).